FreeCAD/FreeCAD-documentation/wiki/Compiling_(Speeding_up).md

 Install `ccache` to cache builds.

+[Ccache](https://ccache.dev/) speeds up recompilation by caching previous compilations and detecting when the same compilation is done again.
+Ccache is free software, released under GPLv3 or later.

+On most systems ccache will be automatically detected and enabled, you can use the `FREECAD_USE_CCACHE` `cmake` option to control this behavior.

 ## Disable modules

 When using `cmake` to configure the build, you can disable the compilation of certain workbenches that you may not need at the moment.
 This is useful if you only need to test a few workbenches.